Table of Content

 Every project begins with a clear plan, defined goals, and confident expectations.
 Then small changes start to appear, often disguised as simple requests or quick fixes.
 Over time, these additions stretch timelines, increase costs, and blur the original vision.
 This gradual loss of control is what Scope Creep looks like in practice.

-In Project Management, understanding What is Scope Creep helps keep work focused and teams balanced.
+In Project Management, understanding What is Scope Creep helps keep your work focused and teams balanced.
 When left unmanaged, it quietly drains productivity and creates pressure across the project.
 Recognising the early signs allows teams to respond before damage is done.
 In the next blog, we will explore what Scope Creep is, why it happens, and how to prevent it effectively.

 What is Scope Creep?